 of Clogheen.
 March 1991.

-At the time of his arrest, Fr.
-Sheehy left behind a set of mass vestments at Appletown Hall, Feoghanagh, which were donated later by a descendant of Roger Sheehy to the Most Revd.
-Dr Dwyer, Bishop of Limerick and a family cousin.
-A stole, the vestment worn by priests across both shoulders when administering the sacraments, from this set of vestments was given to the Sheehy’s of Dromcollogher.
-This item has been preserved respectfully by successive generations of Sheehys in a specially designed wooden reliquary at Woodfield.
+Among Father Sheehy’s personal effects at the time of his arrest was a set of mass vestments left at Appletown Hall, Feoghanagh.
+These vestments were later presented by a descendant of Roger Sheehy to Bishop Dwyer of Limerick, who was also a family relation.
+One item from this set—a stole, the liturgical garment worn by priests during the administration of sacraments—was entrusted to the Sheehy family of Dromcollogher.
+The stole has been preserved through generations in a custom-made wooden reliquary at Woodfield.